What do we mean by LITERACY?

 - where the development of the ability to decode the written word is encouraged and fostered on a daily basis and not just left up to the school environment to instill.

-- that does not encourage rote learning (learning by memorizing) of whole words but rather through the application of the decoding skills that have been taught.
+- that does not encourage rote learning (learning by memorizing) of whole words but rather through the application of code knowledge and the encoding and decoding skills that have been taught.

 - where there is an understanding that reading skill development takes place on a progression, over time and takes work.